If you need a more accessible version of this website, click this button on the right.Switch to Accessible Site

 Treatment of a Sprain

-Flatfoot is a condition many people suffer from.
-If you have flat feet, contact Naim G. Shaheed, DPM from Ankle and Foot Centers of Georgia.
-Our doctor will treat your foot and ankle needs.
+Ankle pain can have many different causes and the pain may potentially be serious.
+If you have ankle pain, consult with Naim G. Shaheed, DPM from Ankle and Foot Centers of Georgia.
+Our doctor will assess your condition and provide you with quality foot and ankle treatment.

 Symptoms